begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 If the ELSE clause is taken, it does not necessarily mean there is an error, it only means that the database driver for file "MD" does not support the command that was requested from it.
-The file JBC.h is supplied with jBASE in the directory JBCRELEASEDIR sub directory include.
+The file JBC.h is supplied with jBASE in the directory TAFC_HOME sub directory include.
 If the source is compiled with the jbc or BASIC command, this directory is automatically included in the search path and no special action is needed by the programmer for the "INCLUDE